itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Methodology

-We adopt an autoencoder framework to effectively transfer the meaningful distilled knowledge for 3D detection from the teacher to the student network.
-The previous encoder-based methods for the classification task~\cite{IEKD}\cite{kim2018paraphrasing} only transferred the compressed categorical knowledge to the student network.
-Referring to the detection task, the main goal is not only limited to the classification task but also extended to both the classification and localization task, which they are different from each other.
-Particularly, unlike 2D detectors, 3D object detectors regress more values such as object orientation and 3D box size, increasing the burden on localization.
-To overcome this problem, we individually transfer categorical knowledge (\textit{i.e.}, class of an object) and regressive knowledge (\textit{i.e.}, 3D box size and object orientation) to the student network.
-For this purpose, as depicted in Fig.~\ref{fig:overall}, we introduce a channel-wise autoencoder to transfer the categorical and regressive knowledge, which consists of an encoder in which the channel dimension of the autoencoder is gradually decreased and a decoder in the form of increasing the channel dimension.
-Note that spatial dimension plays a pivotal role in detection tasks.
+We adopt an autoencoder framework to effectively transfer the meaningful distilled knowledge regarding 3D detection from the teacher to the student network.
+The traditional encoder-based KD methods~\cite{IEKD}\cite{kim2018paraphrasing} have been limited to the classification task, which transfers only compressed categorical knowledge to the student network.
+However, from the viewpoint of the detection task, the main KD goal of this paper is transferring the distilled knowledge regarding not only categorical features but also object location-related features.
+Particularly, unlike 2D detectors, 3D object detectors should regress more location information such as object orientations, 3D box sizes, etc., and it results in increasing the importance of how to transfer the 3D location features to the student network successfully.

-At first, for transferring the categorical knowledge from the teacher to the student networks, we propose a compressed representation loss.
-As shown in Fig.~\ref{fig:overall}, the compressed representation loss is coarsely a regularization that binds the key detection features of the teacher and student networks.
+For this purpose, we transfer the backbone knowledge that contains 3D object representation from the teacher network to the student through the compressed and reconstructed knowledge domains.
+As shown in Fig.~\ref{fig:overall}, we introduce a channel-wise autoencoder which consists of an encoder in which the channel dimension of the autoencoder is gradually decreased and a decoder in the form of increasing the channel dimension.
+Note that spatial features play a pivotal role in the detection task and we try to preserve the spatial information by encoding features in the channel direction.
+We propose a compressed representation loss to coarsely guide location information of the objects to the student network in Fig.~\ref{fig:overall}, and the compressed representation loss has an effect similar to the regularization of the autoencoder that binds the coordinates of the objectness between the teacher and student networks.
 The compressed representation loss function $\mathcal{L}_{cr}$ is represented as follows:

-where $E$ is a shared encoder, which has the parameters $\theta_{enc}$ and $\mathcal{S}$ denotes $l_{1}$ loss as the similarity measure. $M^t$ and $M^s$ are outputs of the teacher and student backbones, respectively.
+where $E$ is a shared encoder, which has the parameters $\theta_{enc}$, and $\mathcal{S}$ denotes $l_{1}$ loss as a similarity measure. $M^t$ and $M^s$ are outputs of the teacher and student backbones, respectively. $m_{obj}$ represents a binary mask to indicate object locations in backbone output like~\cite{yang2022towards} and $\circ$ is an element-wise product.